Inductions and interventions in labour

 Forceps or ventouse – which is better?

-Both forceps and the ventouse cap are used during the second stage of labour.
+Both forceps and the ventouse cap can be used during the second stage of labour.
 The decision about which to use will depend on the circumstances of your birth and the clinical judgement of the midwives or doctors involved.

 Are there any risks with a forceps or ventouse delivery?